chase-moskal/renraku/readme.md

       async sum(a: number, b: number) {
         return a + b
       },

+      // arbitrary nesting is cool
+      nested: {
+        async multiply(a: number, b: number) {
+          return a * b
+        },
+      },
     }
     ```
-1. expose them on your server as a one-liner
+1. `server.ts` — expose them on a server
     ```ts
-    // server.ts

     import {exampleFns} from "./example.js"
-    import {HttpServer, endpoint} from "renraku"
+    import {endpoint} from "renraku"
+    import {HttpServer} from "renraku/x/server.js"
+      //                                 ↑
+      // serverside/clientside stuff are cleanly separated

     new HttpServer(() => endpoint(exampleFns)).listen(8000)
     ```
-1. on the client, another one-liner, and you can magically call those functions
+1. `client.ts` — make a clientside remote to call them
     ```ts
     // client.ts

     import {httpRemote} from "renraku"
     import type {exampleFns} from "./example.js"
       //    ↑
-      //    🆒 we only need the *type* here
+      // we only need the *type* here

     const example = httpRemote<typeof exampleFns>("http://localhost:8000/")